danielschwartz/ejs-crunch/README.md

 							 * or an array of strings representing paths (is not recursive) */

+	fileType:				/*
+							 * STRING
+							 * Default is 'ejs', however if they have a different extension provide it here
+							 * (Only applicable when providing a directory for recursion) */

 	connectPremanipulate:   /*
 							 * BOOLEAN
 	        				 * Whether the return type should